wevote/WeVoteCordova/README.md

 to be successful with the WeVoteCordova build since WeVoteCordova relies on the `bundle.js` that is the 'compiled' result of the React WebApp.

-Cordova and our WeVoteCordova wants to load the `bundle.js` from a www directory, that on Steve's Mac is at `/Users/stevepodell/WebstormProjects/WeVoteCordova/www` and in order to make the setup easy to understand, there is now a www directory in the WebApp at `/Users/stevepodell/WebstormProjects/StevesForkOfWebApp/www`
+Cordova and our WeVoteCordova wants to load the `bundle.js` from a www directory, that ()on Steve's Mac) is at `/Users/stevepodell/WebstormProjects/WeVoteCordova/www` and in order to make the setup easy to understand, there is now a www directory in the WebApp at `/Users/stevepodell/WebstormProjects/StevesForkOfWebApp/www`
 These two www directories are joined together with [symlinks/Symbolic links](https://en.wikipedia.org/wiki/Symbolic_link)

 #Creating all the Symlinks

-These instructions are based on the two home project directories...
+These instructions are based on the following two home project directories...

 ```
     /Users/stevepodell/WebstormProjects/WeVoteCordova